proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

 In ProPlot, tick locators, tick formatters, axis scales, property cycles, colormaps, normalizers, and `cartopy`_ projections are all "registered".
 This is accomplished by defining "constructor functions" and passing various keyword arguments through these functions.

-The constructor functions don't just accept registered names -- they also accept convenient input types.
+The constructor functions also accept intuitive inputs alongside "registered" names.
 For example, a scalar passed to `~proplot.constructor.Locator` returns a `~matplotlib.ticker.MultipleLocator`, a lists of strings passed to `~proplot.constructor.Formatter` returns a `~matplotlib.ticker.FixedFormatter`, and `~proplot.constructor.Cycle` and `~proplot.constructor.Colormap` accept colormap names, individual colors, and lists of colors.
-Passing the relevant class instance to a constructor function simply returns it.
+Passing the relevant class instance to a constructor function simply returns it, and all the registered classes are available in the top-level namespace -- so class instances can be directly created with e.g.
+``pplt.MultipleLocator(...)`` or ``pplt.LogNorm(...)`` rather than
+relying on constructor functions.

-See the user guide sections on :ref:`Cartesian plots <ug_cartesian>`, :ref:`color cycles <ug_cycles>` and :ref:`colormaps <ug_cmaps>`, for details.
-The below
-table lists the constructor functions and the keyword arguments that use them.
-Note that `~matplotlib.axes.Axes.set_xscale` and `~matplotlib.axes.Axes.set_yscale`
-accept instances of `~matplotlib.scale.ScaleBase` thanks to a patch applied by ProPlot.
+For details, see the user guide sections on :ref:`Cartesian plots <ug_cartesian>`, :ref:`color cycles <ug_cycles>` and :ref:`colormaps <ug_cmaps>`.
+The below table lists the constructor functions and the keyword arguments that use them.
+Note that `~matplotlib.axes.Axes.set_xscale` and `~matplotlib.axes.Axes.set_yscale` accept instances of `~matplotlib.scale.ScaleBase` thanks to a patch applied by ProPlot.

 ================================  ============================================================  =============================================================  =================================================================================================================================================================================================
 Function                          Return type                                                   Used by                                                        Keyword argument(s)